 Yes, any leftovers can be frozen in a plastic freezer container for up to three months.

-To use, defrost (either in the refrigerator, or if you are in a hurry in the microwave) and then tip into a saucepan and heat until piping hot.
+To use, defrost (either in the refrigerator or if you are in a hurry in the microwave) and then tip into a saucepan and heat until piping hot.

-If you prefer you can make this dish using half ground beef and half ground pork.
+You can make this dish using half ground beef and half ground pork.
 The pork adds an extra layer of juiciness to the dish.

-If you prefer you can substitute the ground beef with ground chicken or turkey.
+You could also substitute the ground beef with ground chicken or turkey.

-Other vegetables that you may like to try include grated carrots, finely chopped celery and even grated sweet potato.
-I’ve made this with great success by adding diced bell peppers (red, yellow, green or orange).
+Other vegetables you may like to try include grated carrots, finely chopped celery and even grated sweet potato.
+I've made this with great success by adding diced bell peppers (red, yellow, green or orange).

 Absolutely, the flavours intensify on standing.